Published by Blue Grid Media • Updated for 2026 • 16 min read

 How to Track and Measure LSA Lead Quality

-Volume means nothing if you are not tracking quality.
-Getting 60 leads a month sounds great until you realize 40 of them are tire-kickers, wrong numbers, or people asking about services you do not offer.
-Here is the framework we use with our clients to measure whether their LSA leads are actually profitable.
+Volume means nothing if you're not tracking quality.
+Getting 60 leads a month sounds great until you realize 40 of them are tire-kickers, wrong numbers, or people asking about services you don't offer.
+(We've seen it happen more than you'd think.)
+Here's the framework we use with our clients to measure whether their LSA leads are actually putting money in the bank.

 The Five Metrics That Matter

-3. Booking rate.
+- Booking rate.
 Of your bookable leads, how many actually schedule?
 Compare your rate to the industry benchmarks in this guide.
-If you are below average, the problem is usually in your phone process, not your ads.
+If you're below average, the problem is usually in your phone process, not your ads.

-4. Cost per booked job.
+- Cost per booked job.
 Total LSA spend divided by actual jobs booked.
-This is the number that determines whether LSA is profitable.
+This is the number that determines whether LSA is profitable for you.
 For most home service businesses, a cost per booked job of $150 to $400 is sustainable.
 Above $500, you need to investigate.

 Setting Up Proper Tracking

-Listen to call recordings regularly — at least 10 per week.
+Listen to call recordings regularly, at least 10 per week.
 This tells you three things: whether your team is booking effectively, whether Google is sending you the right type of leads, and whether there are common objections you can address in your marketing.
+It's also a great way to catch if someone on your team is accidentally turning away good leads.
+(It happens more often than you'd expect.)

 When to Dispute a Lead